-Whenever we ready to invest in a telescopic ladder the very first question that comes in our mind is are telescopic ladders safe to use?
+Whenever we are ready to invest in a telescopic ladder, the first question that comes to our mind is, are telescopic ladders safe to use?

 Telescopic ladders are an extending ladder and look very convenient and easy to use.
 However, everyone is hesitant that are these telescopic ladders safe for use or not.